openhab/openhab-alexa/USAGE.md

       * friendlyNames=`<names/assetIds>`
         * defaults to item label name
   * `RangeController.rangeValue`
     * Items that represent components of a device that are characterized by numbers within a minimum and maximum range.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels.
-Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well by prefixing these with `assertId:` (e.g. `assetId:Setting.FanSpeed`).
+Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well (e.g. `Setting.FanSpeed`).
 To set the supported range, provide a column delimited list including minimum, maximum and precision values.
 The later value will be use as default increment when requesting adjusted range values.
-Optionally, to name specific presets, like fan speeds low [1] & high value [10], add a parameter for each desired presets to the list of parameters including the preset number in key and friendly names/assetIds for that preset as value. (e.g. `preset-10=assetId:Value.High,Highest`) Another optional settings is `unitOfMeasure` parameter which gives a unit of measure to the range values.
+Optionally, to name specific presets, like fan speeds low [1] & high value [10], add a parameter for each desired presets to the list of parameters including the preset number in key and friendly names/assetIds for that preset as value. (e.g. `preset-10=Value.High,Highest`) Another optional settings is `unitOfMeasure` parameter which gives a unit of measure to the range values.
 By default it is based on unit of measurement number item type that have a supported unit, otherwise, a [unit id](#item-unit-of-measurement-catalog) can be used. (e.g. `unitOfMeasure=Angle.Degrees`)
     * Supported item type:
       * Dimmer
       * Number